- Download our Moving to Colombia Guide (PDF)

 Gifts

-Gifts are received well and are expected when visiting a colleague's home.
+Gifts are received well and are expected when visiting a colleague’s home.
 Women are typically given flowers, particularly roses, while men will appreciate a bottle of liquor, as imported alcohol is expensive in Colombia.
-When receiving, it is polite to say thank you but wrapped gifts shouldn't be opened in front of others.
+When receiving, it is polite to say thank you.
+Gifts are typically not opened immediately in front of the giver.

 Gender equality

-Although gender equality may be something of an issue in Colombian society, it should not be a problem for foreign businesswomen in the corporate world as they will be treated with courtesy and respect (though perhaps with some curiosity).
+Although gender equality may be something of an issue in Colombian society, with a wage gap persisting and women still underrepresented in senior leadership positions, this should not be a problem for foreign businesswomen in the corporate world.
+Foreign businesswomen will be treated with courtesy and respect, although perhaps with some curiosity.

 Business culture in Colombia

 The business culture in Colombia tends to be quite formal in the major cities such as Bogotá and Medellín, with a more relaxed attitude in the hot coastal regions.
-Engaging in small talk before focusing on business concerns is essential, and Colombians prefer doing business in person.
+Colombians prefer to engage in some small talk before focusing on business concerns, and they prefer to do business in person.
 They favour face-to-face meetings over phone calls or emails.

 Communication tends to be quite subtle and indirect in Colombian business so as not to offend.
-Expats should read between the lines, using context and non-verbal cues to save face.
+Read between the lines, and use context and non-verbal cues to save face.
 Colombians may decline without directly saying "no".
 Mistakes should never be pointed out in a public setting.

-Though communication may be more indirect than expats are used to, Colombians are also very warm and animated communicators.
-Engaging in small talk and asking about family, friends and hobbies before diving into business discussions is crucial.
-Trust and personal relationships are central to Colombian culture.
-In terms of personal space, Colombians may interact within closer physical proximity than expats are used to.
+Although communication may be more indirect than you are used to, Colombians are also very warm and animated communicators.
+Engage in small talk and ask about family, friends, and hobbies before you get into business discussions.
+Trust and personal relationships matter deeply in Colombian culture.
+In terms of personal space, Colombians may interact within closer physical proximity than you are used to.

 Meetings

-Business meetings should be scheduled a few weeks in advance and confirmed closer to the time.
-Since time is very flexible in Colombia, it is a good idea to leave a few hours between appointments in case meetings are delayed or last longer than expected.
+Business meetings in Colombia should be scheduled at least a couple of weeks in advance and confirmed closer to the time.
+Meetings typically begin 15 minutes or so after the scheduled start, so leave buffer time between appointments in case sessions run late or last longer than expected.

 Attitude towards foreigners

 Colombians tend to have a positive attitude towards foreigners.
-They'll always ask one's opinion about Colombia and how it differs from what was expected.
-Colombians are eager to help their country escape its sometimes poor global reputation by welcoming foreigners and emphasising the best of Colombia.
+They’ll always ask your opinion about Colombia and how it differs from what you expected.
+Colombians are eager to help their country escape its sometimes poor global reputation.
+They welcome foreigners and emphasise the best of Colombia.

 Dos and don’ts of business in Colombia

-Don't mistake Colombian animation for aggression, as it is an emotional culture
+- Don’t mistake Colombian animation for aggression, as it is an expressive culture

 Are you an expat living in Colombia?